 - Only tables can be selected as the objects to synchronize.

-Before you beginCreate an account for a user-created MySQL database and configure binary logging
+Before you beginCreate an account for a self-managed MySQL database and configure binary logging

 - Purchase a data synchronization instance.
 For more information, see Purchase a DTS instance.
 Note On the buy page, set Source Instance to MySQL, set Dstination Instance to Kafka, and set Synchronization Topology to One-way Synchronization.